-Dueling Town Halls For Trump, Biden After Debate Plan Nixed
+Dueling town halls for Trump, Biden after debate plan nixed

-WASHINGTON: President Donald Trump and challenger Joe Biden will compete for TV audiences in dueling town hall meetings instead of meeting face-to-face for their second debate as originally planned.
+WASHINGTON — President Donald Trump and challenger Joe Biden will compete for TV audiences in dueling town halls instead of meeting face-to-face for their second debate as originally planned.

+But with just 19 days until Election Day, there remains time for unexpected developments to throw off the candidates' plans — like they did Thursday, when Biden campaign manager Jen O'Malley Dillon announced the campaign was cancelling running mate Sen. Kamala Harris' in-person campaign events through Sunday “out of an abundance of caution” after two people associated with the campaign tested positive for the coronavirus.

+The campaign told reporters Thursday morning that Harris’ communications director and a flight crew member tested positive after a campaign trip to Arizona last week, during which Harris and Biden campaigned together throughout the state.
+Biden and Harris both have tested negative multiple times since then, and the campaign said Harris was never in “close contact” with the staffers.
+But in an effort to draw a contrast with Trump, the campaign has emphasized its strict protocols in dealing with the virus and said it'd be moving Harris' campaign events online whenever possible in the next few days.

-Trump has also been trying to shore up support from constituencies that not so long ago he thought he had in the bag: big business and voters in the red state of Iowa.
+Meanwhile Trump, after recovering from his own coronavirus diagnosis, has been trying to shore up support from constituencies that not so long ago he thought he had in the bag: big business and voters in the red state of Iowa.

 In a Wednesday morning address to business leaders, he expressed puzzlement that they would even consider supporting Biden, arguing that his own leadership was a better bet for a strong economy.
 Later, the president held his third campaign rally in three nights, this time in Iowa, a state he won handily in 2016 but where Biden is making a late push.